scroll-tech/ceno-recursion/docs/spartan_parallel.md

 # Spartan Parallel

 ## Overview
 `spartan_parallel` takes in circuits and witnesses of the blocks produced by `circ_blocks`, and generates and verifies a SNARK proof on the correct execution of the program code.
-One can treat `spartan_parallel` as a two-step process: first it emits 5 different (groups of, should really be number of blocks + 4) circuits based on the blocks and an execution trace, then it evokes a data-parallel proving process on those 5 circuits.
+The process of `spartan_parallel` can be divided into the following stages:
+- (Compile Time) Circuit preprocessing and commitment
+- (Runtime) Witness preprocessing and commitment
+- (Runtime) Sumcheck on all circuits and all instances
+- (Runtime) Opening on circuit and witness commitments
+- (Runtime) Shift and program IO proofs

 ## High-Level Idea
 The program is executed correctly iff all of the following holds: